Ana Gabriela Aguilera Silva, Class of 2014

 Los Angeles, CA

-Hello everyone!
-My name is Oswaldo Galicia and I am a junior majoring in Civil Engineering.
-I decided on Civil Engineering because I realized how much I enjoyed being able to see a project transform from start to finish.
-I also love how my work can impact people and communities which will ultimately allow me to continue making this world a better place.
+Welcome!
+My name is Oswaldo Galicia and I am a senior majoring in Civil Engineering because I love how my work can impact people and communities.

-I am from Los Angeles, California which doesn't really mean I am international, but I sure feel like I am, being so far from home.
-I am, however, a first generation American.
-My parents emigrated from Mexico to the U.S. and I am one of the first in my family to be born in the U.S. So in a sense, I am also an International Student!
+I am from Los Angeles, California.
+My parents emigrated from Mexico and I am one of the first in my family to be born in the U.S.

-A few of my hobbies are running, organizing stuff, cleaning my room, dancing, singing (even if people don't like it), and nice long walks.
-I also enjoy watching movies, especially LGBT related movies, and GLEE!
+A few of my hobbies are running, dancing, singing (even if people don't like it), and watching GLEE!

-I can't wait to meet everyone!
-We will have a great time during International Orientation and even though it might only last a few days, I will always be here for any kind of support you might need!
+Even though International Orientation might only last a few days, I will always be here for any kind of support!

 Yifan Ge, Class of 2013